JimHotchkiss/JimHotchkiss.github.io/_posts/2017-10-18-my_rails_portfolio_project.markdown

 ---

 > *Me, I can't usually get them 'cause my girlfriend's a vegetarian, which pretty much makes me a vegetarian.
-I do love the taste of a good burger.*                 <p>   - Jules Winfield
+I do love the taste of a good burger.*                   - Jules Winfield